moses-TechCode/smarttalker/README.md

 1. **Chat with the Bot**: Type a message in the input box and press **Send** to start a conversation.
 2. **Voice Input**: Click the 🎤 icon to speak to the bot.
 3. **Teaching the Bot**: If the bot doesn't know the answer, you can teach it new responses.
+4. it not know a lot now but when you teach in will store the information it is Gavin and when you ask it again it will respond
+5. this ai is mainly meant for business so the can train it with out any programing experience
+6. but it can customized in into a personal ai to

 ## Current Status
 - **Still Under Development**: The chatbot is currently in active development.
 New features and improvements are being added regularly.